adityaapi444/Python_Project_2/README.md

 # Project_2
+#Recommending you to run this up on command prompt or terminal

-1.Rock Paper Scissor game 2.Battleship 3.Hangman
+1.Rock Paper Scissor
+2.Battleship
+3.Hangman